lenafaure/LMD-TeamProject2/encyclopedia-entry-6.md

 ## Return

-String.prototype.replace() returns a new string with some or all matches of a pattern replaced by a replacement.
+String.prototype.replace() returns a new string with some or all matches of `searchFor` replaced by `replaceString`.

 ## Parameters